The Races: 2026

 Low Cunsey Farm, Cunsey, Ambleside, Cumbria, LA22 0LU

-Leave the M6 at Junction 36, follow the A590 and signs for Barrow-in-Furness.
+Leave M6 at Junction 36 and follow A590 for Barrow-in-Furness.

 South Lakeland is linked to all mainline services.
-The nearest station is at Grange-Over-Sands which is connected with the stations of Lancaster and Carnforth on the West Coast Line making it an easy destination from London, Scotland, or continental Europe.
+The nearest station is Grange-Over-Sands which is connected with stations at Lancaster and Carnforth on the West Coast Line.

 From Grange-Over-Sands station, road transport via taxi.